-After returning to our guest house, we snuggled around a bonfire lit for us by the stuff and began our mandatory trip game: Dumb charade.
+After returning to our guest house, we snuggled around bonfire lit for us by the staff and began our mandatory trip game: Dumb charade.
 Cracking with laughter on the questionable acts depicting the movie titles, we were happy to be there, surrounded by friends.
 We felt alive and less burdened by our city life, inwardly admiring the peaceful life of the people of Masinagudi.

 Post dinner, we moved our little party to one of the rooms so not to disturb other guests.
 I don’t know when I fall asleep amidst all the singing, only to wake up with a tune stuck in my mind.

 Next morning, I wanted to go to the watch-tower in hopes to see any wild Elephants drinking water nearby, only to meet with fresh Elephant poops everywhere.
-With a little disappointment, I climbed the watch tower and settled myself in one of the arm-chairs.
+With a little disappointment, I climbed the watchtower and settled myself in one of the arm-chairs.
 This time I was all alone with my thoughts in there, soaking in the early morning sun-rays.
 As we have been on the Bandipur jungle safari before, this time we skipped it.

 Find out more about Mudumalai Tiger Reserve’s eco-tourism activities here.

-Shortly after that, we joined Sebastian on a small bird watching session.
-I am calling it a session because, we watched the birds from a covered shed at a short distance from where he laid out the bird food (rice & few pieces of watermelon).
+Shortly after that, we joined Sebastian on a small bird-watching session.
+I am calling it a session because we watched the birds from a covered shed at a short distance from where he laid out the bird food (rice & few pieces of watermelon).

-As we sit in a complete silence, I was so awestruck by the little birds pecking at their food, shoeing away other who dare to intervene and finishing everything in a matter of seconds, that I didn’t want to leave the place and go back to my city life.
+As we sit in complete silence, I was so awestruck by the little birds pecking at their food, shoeing away other who dare to intervene and finishing everything in a matter of seconds, that I didn’t want to leave the place and go back to my city life.

-We were gathered around the breakfast table set for us at the courtyard (near the bonfire area), enjoying the meal prepared so lovingly for us when we saw two Malabar or Giant Indian dual tone squirrels peeking at us.
+We were gathered around the breakfast table set for us at the courtyard (near the bonfire area), enjoying the meal prepared so lovingly for us when we saw two Malabar or Giant Indian dual-tone squirrels peeking at us.

-As all good things must come to an end, we packed our bags post breakfast and left the guest house to reach Bangalore via traffic laden Mysore road.
-We stayed here only one night but I would recommend you to spend at-least two nights here to fully enjoy the place.
+As all good things must come to an end, we packed our bags post breakfast and left the guest house to reach Bangalore via traffic-laden Mysore road.
+We stayed here only one night but I would recommend you to spend at least two nights here to fully enjoy the place.

-If you have more time on hand unlike me, then you can checkout these tourist attractions near Masinagudi:
+If you have more time on hand unlike me, then you can check out these tourist attractions near Masinagudi:

 1. Embark on trekking trails of Mudumalai

-Mudumalai offers trekking trails suitable for both beginners and experienced offering a chance to explore the elegant hamlet and it’s enchanting beauty.
+Mudumalai offers trekking trails suitable for both beginners and experienced offering a chance to explore the elegant hamlet and its enchanting beauty.